g4b1nagy/helpful-site/README.md

 * friendly config.yaml file
 * flexible template system
 * static web server to try your site out locally

-but does not (yet) offer:

-* pagination for the post lists

 ### How does it work? ###